M7-TROJAN/DataBase/Z_Exercises/README.md

 Inside the "Sample_Database_To_Practice_On" folder, you'll find two sub-folders:

-1. VehicleMakesDB Folder: This one contains the VehicleMakesDB.bak file.
-You'll use this for problems 1 to 50, and there's also a diagram (relational_schema_diagram.png).
+1. VehicleMakesDB Folder: This one contains the VehicleMakesDB.bak file. which it serves as a sample database for problems 1 to 50, and there's also a diagram (relational_schema_diagram.png).

 2. EmployeesDB Folder: Inside, you'll discover the EmployeesDB.bak file, which serves as a sample database for problems 51 to 54.
 It includes a diagram (relational_schema_diagram.png) too.